 Among others injured were four university students from Edge Hill University, in Ormskirk, Lancashire.

-Seven men and five women aged between 21 and 58 were arrested in London, Birmingham and Manchester under the Terrorism Act - but all have now been released with no further action.
+Seven men and five women aged between 21 and 58 were arrested in London, Birmingham and Manchester under the Terrorism Act - but all were later released with no further action.

 Acting Deputy Commissioner Mark Rowley said 2,700 items had been seized, including "massive amounts" of computer data.